energietransitie/needforheat-hardware-repository-template/README.md

 This repository contains the open hardware design files for the Twomes something device, which can be used as a [WeMos D1 Mini shield](https://www.wemos.cc/en/latest/d1_mini_shield/index.html), on top of a WeMos D1 Mini board, such as the [LilyGO TTGO T7 Mini32 V1.3 ESP32](https://github.com/LilyGO/ESP32-MINI-32-V1.3), which is based on an ESP32 SoC, or the [Wemos LOLIN D1 mini](https://www.wemos.cc/en/latest/d1/d1_mini.html), which is based on an ESP8266 SoC.

-Describe the function of the shiels.
+Describe the function of the shield.

 <img src="./Hardware/front.jpg" width="400" height="400" /> <img src="./Hardware/back.jpg" width="400" height="400" />